The mental wellness story of one of our founders

 Every person has a unique story.
 While most people are lovely, some may provoke you and blame you for their struggles that you had nothing to do with.

-I have always looked at those situations as a challenge to stay calm and focus on my professional task.
+I have always looked at those situations as a challenge to stay calm and focus on my professional tasks.

 FOCUS AND INNER CALMNESS ARE VITAL FOR SUCCESS